kindeep/redditVideoGenerator/README.md

+# Reddit Video Generator

+Auto generate videos from threads on subreddit posts and auto post them on YouTube, built to automate the text-to-speech Reddit videos genre on YouTube.

+Project is due for a cleanup, but is in a working state.

-# YouTube channel
+## YouTube channel

 https://www.youtube.com/channel/UCczHwl_ykQ68F0WSC2MfbGQ

-# Video Generator
+## Video Generator

 Program to auto generate videos.